acojon/RealCandle-RaspberryPi-Neopixel/README.md

 Every pass through your loop, call this method.
 Do not include a sleep in your loop, as this will mess with the timing of the candle pattern.

+## What's with the CPU usage / Why is there no sleep in the loop

+The timing on the script is pretty tight, the pattern for each candle needs to be incremented every 2 milliseconds.
+Raspberry Pis do not a real time operating system.
+The Raspberry Pi is busy handling network requests, file accesses, doing system related work, ___AND___ running the candle script.
+ It doesn't have the ability to guarantee that it can update each candle object every 2 milliseconds.
+Ok, no big, the way the candle module works, and the human eye work, it should be able to handle if, from time to time, the timing for each candle object is off by a few fractions of a millisecond.

+A lot of python scripts that run a loop and are running on a Raspberry Pi will use the time.sleep() function.
+The script can rely on a GPIO interrupt, or it is doing a periodic task that doesn't require a high degree of precision in regards to when the script is run.
+Consider a temperature logging script that runs once a minute.
+If the script runs every 60, or every 61-ish seconds, that isn't going to be a problem.

+The timing on the candle is really important, and really fast.
+It needs to be updated every 2 milliseconds.
+The way the script gets as close to this timing as it can, is that there is no delay in the loop.
+Python goes through the loop as fast as it can.
+This consumes a lot of CPU.

+Previous versions of the script uses Python2.
+When the script was running, it would spike the usage of the CPU to 100%.
+On a multi-core Raspberry Pi (2, 3, 3a, etc) this isn't that much of a problem.
+A Raspberry Pi Zero only has one core.
+When you max that CPU to 100%, it becomes harder for the CPU to handle the other system tasks.

+The current version makes use of the Circuit Python libraries from Adafruit.
+ The Neopixel library does some clever things like using DMA to communicate with the Neopixels.
+This takes some of the load off the CPU, but not all of it.
+The CPU usage tends to float between ~45% - 95% on a Raspberry Pi Zero W.
+ This is a huge improvement from the pegged at 100% behavior in Python2, but the CPU load is still considerable. :)

+If you're using this script to create a couple candles, put a little thought into your choice of Raspberry Pi hardware.
+If the candle is the only thing running on the Raspberry Pi, a Raspberry Pi Zero should be just fine.
+If you are doing other things with your Raspberry Pi, then consider a multi-core Raspberry Pi (2, 3, 3a, etc.)